 So, in my experience, the cost of feeding my teenage son is a lot cheaper than the cost calculated by Natwest, but I know there will be weeks, such as when we’re on holiday, when it could end up a lot more expensive.
 I also know that he’s only 13 and in the next few years his appetite will grow dramatically!

 How much does it cost to feed your kids?
-Are they cheaper or more expensive that the Natwest Cost of Raising a Child Calculator?
+Are they cheaper or more expensive than the average child?